Large Language Model Instruction Following: A Survey of Progresses and Challenges: Introduction

 \section{Introduction}

 One goal of AI is to build a system that can universally understand and solve new tasks.
-Labeled examples, as the mainstream task representation, are unlikely to be available in large numbers or even do not exist.
+Labeled examples (Figure \ref{fig:two_paradigms} (a)), as the mainstream task representation, are costly to obtain at scale or even do not exist in some cases.
 Then, is there any other task representation that can contribute to task comprehension?
-Task instructions provide another dimension of supervision for expressing the task semantics.
-Instructions often contain more abstract and comprehensive knowledge of the target task than individual labeled examples.
-As shown in Figure~\ref{fig:two_paradigms}, with the availability of task instructions, systems can be quickly built to handle new tasks, especially when task-specific annotations are scarce.
-Instruction Learning is inspired by the typical human learning for new tasks, e.g., a little kid can well solve a new mathematical task by learning from its instruction and a few examples~\cite{fennema1996longitudinal,carpenter1996cognitively}.
-This new learning paradigm has recently attracted the main attention of the machine learning and NLP communities~\citeiter{radford2019language,efrat2020turking,brown2020language}.
+Textual instructions provide another dimension of supervision for expressing the task semantics, which often contains more abstract and comprehensive knowledge of the target task than individual labeled examples.
+As shown in Figure~\ref{fig:two_paradigms} (b), with the availability of task instructions, systems can be quickly built to handle new tasks.
+Such efficiency is highly desirable in real-world applications, especially when task-specific annotations are scarce.
+More importantly, instruction following leans toward human intelligence in terms of learning new tasks---a little child can well solve a new mathematical task by learning from its instruction and a few examples~\cite{fennema1996longitudinal, carpenter1996cognitively}.
+As a result, this new learning paradigm has recently attracted the main attention of the machine learning and NLP communities~\cite{wang2022benchmarking, longpre2023flan}.

-When talking about task instructions, most of us will first connect this concept with prompts--using a brief template to reformat new input into a language modeling problem so as to prime a PLM for a response~\cite{liu2023pre}.
-Despite prompts' prevalence in text classification, machine translation, etc., we claim that prompts are merely a special case of instructions.
+When talking about ``instruction'', most of us will first think of ``prompt''---using a brief template to convert a task input into a new format (e.g., cloze question) that caters to the language modeling objective of large language models (LLMs)~\cite{brown2020language}.
+Despite the prevalence of prompts in text classification, machine translation, etc., we argue that prompts are merely a special case of instructions.
 This paper takes a comprehensive and broader view of instruction-driven NLP research.
-Particularly, we try to answer the following questions: \begin{itemize} \item What is task instruction, and what instruction types exist? (\cref{sec:categories}) \item Given a task instruction, how to encode it to help the target task? (\cref{sec:modeling}) \item What factors (e.g., model size, task numbers) impact the instruction-driven systems' performance, and how to design better instructions? (\cref{sec:analysis}) \item What applications can instruction learning contribute? (\cref{sec:app}) \item What challenges exist in instruction learning and what are future directions? (\cref{sec:challenges}) \end{itemize}
+Particularly, we try to answer the following questions: (i) what is task instruction, and what instruction types exist? (\cref{sec:categories}) (ii) given a task instruction, how to encode it to assist the model generalization on the target task? (\cref{sec:modeling}) (iii) what are popular instruction following datasets and the mainstream evaluation metrics? (\cref{sec:dataset_evaluation}) (iv) what factors (e.g., model size, task numbers) impact the instruction-driven systems' performance? (\cref{sec:analysis}) (v) what challenges exist in instruction following, and what are future directions? (\cref{sec:challenges})